IUPAC/WFChemCookbook/book/iupacfair.md

 # IUPAC and FAIR

-Highlight IUPACs work on FAIR and getting involved in the WorldFAIR project
+Highlight IUPAC's work on FAIR and getting involved in the WorldFAIR project